MARKET SNAPSHOT: U.S. Stocks In Holding Pattern After Record Run, As Inflation Update Grabs Spotlight

 ADVERTISEMENT

-Economic and political news: Readings for a consumer price index and weekly jobless claims are due at 8:30 a.m.
-Eastern Time, with economists polled by MarketWatch forecasting a 0.3% rise in August for the inflation gauge and 300,000 claims.
+Economic and political news: Readings for a consumer-price index and weekly jobless claims are due at 8:30 a.m.
+Eastern Time, with economists polled by MarketWatch forecast a 0.3% rise in August for the inflation gauge and 300,000 claims.

 Check out:MarketWatch's Economic Calendar (http://www.marketwatch.com/economy-politics/calendars/economic)